 Clone Snapshot prompts for the name of the clone to create.
 A clone is a writable copy of the snapshot.
-Since a clone is really a dataset which can be mounted, the clone appears in the Active Volumes tab, instead of the Periodic Snapshots tab, and has the word clone in its name.
+Since a clone is actually a dataset which can be mounted, it appears in the Volumes tab rather than the Snapshots tab.
+By default, -clone is added to the name of a snapshot when a clone is created.